ubidots/ubidots-esp8266/Readme.md

 This function let you get the variable's timestamp using the variable ID.

 On the example folder you'll find the example code.
-Go to **Sketch -> Examples ->  ubidots-nodemcu-master library** and select the "**UbidotsGetVarTimestamp**" example.
+Go to **Sketch -> Examples ->  ubidots-esp8266-master library** and select the "**UbidotsGetVarTimestamp**" example.

 Add your Ubidots TOKEN and variable ID where indicated, as well as the WI-FI settings